shrutikamtekar/School-Bus-Tracking/README.md

 4. SEL pin of the EM-18 module is connected to the Arduino pin 13.
 **Step 3:** Connecting the 9V battery to the Arduino power supply pin.
 **Step 4:** Burning the Arduino code
 The Arduino code is burnt to the board using the Arduino IDE software by connecting it to the laptop using a USB cable and removing the RXD pin connection of the Arduino board.
 This code needs to be burned only once.
-The code is attached in the Appendix.
+The code is attached in the rfid_read.ino file.